moshebe/gtrace/README.md

 COMMANDS:
-   get      Get a specific trace by id from one or more projects list     Query traces from a project according to the given conditions. url      Generate a browsable URL for a given trace. format   Format trace spans according to a given template. help, h  Shows a list of commands or help for one command
+   get      Get a specific trace by id from one or more projects list     Query traces from a project according to the given conditions url      Generate a browsable URL for a given trace format   Format trace spans according to a given template help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: